GET INVOLVED & RESOURCES

 Lesson Plans

-Lesson plans for middle and high schools with clips from A Towering Task will be available on the Educational Resources webpage of NETA (Please, let your teacher friends know!).
-We will add links here as soon as they are ready!
+Lesson plans for middle and high schools with clips from A Towering Task are available on the Educational Resources webpage of NETA (Please, let your teacher friends know!):

 Also, we are developing lesson plans for the university level.
 Please, stand by for links in the next couple of months (just in time for the Fall 2024 semester)!